-Prior to coming to the Bar Siân worked with consultancy Metro Dynamics on a wide range of local and national governance issues, with a particular interest in the restructuring of local government and devolution of power.
-She also worked for the Ministry of Justice as judicial assistant to Lord Justice Hamblen (as he then was) in the Court of Appeal, where she was exposed to a judicial perspective on the Court’s day to day work and proceedings.
+Siân has a busy practice in all of Chambers’ core areas, with a particular specialism in public law.
+She regularly appears as sole counsel in the County Court, Court of Protection, and High Court, and has also been instructed as led counsel in the Court of Appeal and Privy Council.
+From 2017-2018 she worked for the Ministry of Justice as judicial assistant to Lord Justice Hamblen (as he then was) in the Court of Appeal, where she was exposed to a judicial perspective on the court’s day to day work and proceedings.

 Public & Administrative